hrbigelow/mamba-recall/README.md

 # Experiments with Mamba State Space Models

-Experiments with the Mamba model from [Dau and Gu](https://arxiv.org/pdf/2312.00752.pdf) using their [implementation](https://github.com/state-spaces/mamba)
+Experiments with the Mamba model from [Dao and Gu](https://arxiv.org/pdf/2312.00752.pdf) using their [implementation](https://github.com/state-spaces/mamba)